x close

 These goals are then re-prioritized on a monthly or even bi-weekly basis to ensure the agile marketing team is always working towards success.

-Agile marketing also means looking at and using the data, rather than relying on opinions and conventions.
 Using carefully chosen metrics ensures the right decisions are made, and any plans that don’t work out can be used to learn from in the future.
 Marketers can then make small tweaks and experiments throughout a campaign to discover what works best.

 Another important aspect is the elimination of silos and encouraging collaboration between teams.
 When teams like marketing, sales, and management all work together towards the common agile marketing goals, the outcomes will be better.
 We’ve written before about how you can structure your agile team meetings for success.